Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  etc. until afterward.
 Also after changing the DataSource you may have to ComboBoxXxx.BindingContext = new BindingContext().

+ Very confusing snag: If you move a folder, add then remove a project, or update a project outside of the current solution, Visual Studio may still hold onto the old version.
+You can do a Clean/Rebuild, you can even do somersaults in your underoos, and it will still use the obsolete and even non-existent code.
+And the error message may be very misleading, related to an indirect effect.

  JSON REST API (All return a JsonUserInfoResponse except for the verify connection call) GET as/checkbook
     (...to verify connection)